2014 - 2015 Warm Climate Apple Variety List

 Does well in Southern California.

-With the revival of artisan crafted hard (alcoholic) cider, we
+With the revival of artisan crafted cider, we

 have been receiving increasing requests for apple varieties

-traditionally used for cider.
+traditionally used for cider, both sweet and hard.
 Below is the list we're offering for

-afraid you're on your own here, as all I can say is that they will
+afraid you're on your own here, as all I can say is that these apples

 especially when grown and fermented in a warm climate.
 I have the